 The important part is that these fairly simple, technical-sounding ideas have profound implications—on computing and networking, yes, but also on business models, whole industries, the concept of ownership and the power structures societies are built on.
 (I know: Yikes.)

 NFTs are especially interesting in all of this.
-The concept of indisputable ownership of digital property may sound silly today ($9 million for a picture of a bored ape?) but the lack of it will sound unimaginable to your grandkids.
+The concept of indisputable ownership of digital property may sound silly today ($9 million for a picture of a bored ape?) but the lack of it will probably sound unimaginable to your grandkids.

 Why should I care about Web 3?